Williamtown, New South Wales: History

+The area was home to the Worimi First Nations group, whose past presence is noted by canoe trees, ceremonial sites, and middens.
+A 1790 shipwreck saw five convicts escape, and live with the Worimi for five years.

+Early European pioneers arriving in the 1840s had to clear the heavily timbered lands so the grounds could be used for food cultivation.
+Weaving cabbage-tree hats, the tree being plentiful in the area, was an early activity.
+Dairy such as milk was transported to Newcastle for sale, and developments such as the milk separator for producing butter were a welcome improvement.

+A Wesleyan Church was built by July 1863 at Williamtown.

+The first public school was opened in February 1869, with a larger facility opened nearby in 1925.
+Due to population changes, the school was closed in 2008.

+The dairy and vegetable-producing industries were considered the best in the area by 1924, unaffected by droughts.
+At this time, there were schools, shops, and churches, but no public hotels.

+Consideration of the first aerodromes was mooted in July 1928.

+In late 1939 the Defence Department considered a 1200 yd military runway on 270 acres of Crown land.

+Williamtown is also the base of the Worimi Local Aboriginal Land Council, which lists its office on Nelson Bay Road in the suburb.

 Population

 In the 2016 Census, there were 885 people in Williamtown.
 70.9% of people were born in Australia and 80.7% of people spoke only English at home.
 The most common responses for religion was Anglican at 22.8%.

 Tomago sandbeds

 Most of Williamtown sits atop the Tomago sandbeds (an aquifer that is a critical source of water for the lower Hunter Region).
 The sandbeds are replenished primarily by rain as well as any water that leaks from Grahamstown Dam in nearby Ferodale.
 Water from the sandbeds and the dam is treated in Tomago.